Jack Hanna no longer remembers most family members as Alzheimer’s progresses, report says

 TAMPA, Fla.
 (WFLA) – Celebrity zookeeper Jack Hanna, who was diagnosed with Alzheimer’s in 2019, no longer remembers most of his own family, according to a report from the Columbus Dispatch.

-Jack was known for his role with the Columbus Zoo and Aquarium, as well as his appearances on David Letterman and his own nationally-syndicated TV show, which had ties to Busch Gardens in Tampa.
+Hanna was the former director of the Columbus Zoo and Aquarium, but he was well known for his appearances on David Letterman and his own nationally syndicated TV show.

 The Hanna family welcomed the Columbus Dispatch into their home “for a real-world look into living with Alzheimer’s disease,” the family tweeted.
 “While Dad/Jack is still mobile, his mind fails him, the light in his eyes has dimmed, and we miss who he was each & every moment of the day.”

-Jack now only remembers his wife Suzi, their dog and his oldest daughter who travels from England to care for him, according to the Dispatch.
+Hanna now only remembers his wife, Suzi, their dog and his oldest daughter, who travels from England to care for him, according to the Dispatch.

 “My husband is still in there somewhere,” Suzi told the Dispatch.
 “There are still those sweet, tender moments — you know, pieces of him that made me and the rest of the world fall in love with him.”

-Suzi said because Jack took care of her for all those years, now it is her turn to take care of him.

-Jack and Suzi take walks every day near their home in Montana.
+Hanna and Suzi still take walks together every day near their current home in Montana.

 “Doctors have diagnosed our dad, Jack Hanna, with dementia, now believed to be Alzheimer’s disease,” the family said in a statement.
 “His condition has progressed much faster in the last few months than any of us could have anticipated.
 Sadly, Dad is no longer able to participate in public life as he used to, where people all over the world watched, learned and laughed alongside him.”